Bellingen Muse_alternate inc. tagline_colour

 These roles have seen her work directly with hundreds of Australian composers at all stages of their careers and developing programs which create a space for under-represented voices to be heard.
 Through her publishing company Fluteworthy, she has created several pedagogical volumes of repertoire for young flute players.

-Jason Noble is one of Australia’s most adaptable clarinetists, spanning the classical to experimental and improvisatory genres.
+Jason is one of Australia’s most adaptable clarinettists, spanning the classical to experimental and improvisatory genres.

 A core member of Ensemble Offspring for 25 years, Jason has performed with the group at contemporary music festivals from Warsaw to London and throughout Australia.